manorrock/azure-examples/appservice/docker-wildfly/README.md

-# Deploy a custom WildFly to Azure App Service (using a Docker image)
+# Deploy WildFly using a Docker image

 ## Prerequisites